Skip navigation

 Parathyroid cancer

 A significantly increased risk of parathyroid cancer is a feature of hyperparathyroidism-jaw tumor syndrome and familial isolated hyperparathyroidism (both described above).
 Parathyroid cancer occurs in 15 percent of individuals with hyperparathyroidism-jaw tumor syndrome and in 1 percent of individuals with familial isolated hyperparathyroidism.
-It is unclear why some CDC73 gene mutations cause isolated parathyroid cancer, others cause noncancerous tumors in the parathyroid glands and jaw, and still others cause only hyperparathyroidism.
+It is unclear why some people with a CDC73 gene variant will develop isolated parathyroid cancer while others will develop noncancerous tumors in the parathyroid glands and jaw or, hyperparathyroidism.

 More About This Health Condition